 Pork and fruit are a classic combination.
 Think of prosciutto and melon, ham and pineapple, pork roasts with apples, peaches, figs or cranberries.
 Whether dried fruit or fresh, pork and fruit compliment each other beautifully.
 Why not blackberries?

 I’d been making this new blackberry wine sauce for a few weeks with great results and couldn’t wait for someone else to try it out.
 Then I got an emergency cooking email from a friend.
 She needed a menu for a dinner party, fast.
 Not too difficult, had to be delicious and elegant enough for her special guests.
 Bingo.
 I knew just what to recommend.

 In situations like this, my first thought is always pork tenderloin.
 Pork tenderloin is lean, easy and fast to prepare.
 It works equally for elegant or casual dinners and lends itself to a variety of fabulous sauces.
 It was also the perfect opportunity to introduce my new sauce recipe.

 This sauce is a gorgeous deep purple.
 The texture, chunky from the berries.
-The flavor, not too sweet, tempered by shallots, garlic and red wine.
+The flavor, not too sweet, tempered by shallots, garlic, sweet vinegar and red wine.
 Its easy to make and leftovers will last the better part of a week in the refrigerator…if you have any leftovers.

 For the fruit spread, I use a high quality, lower sugar jam.
 I love the jams from Mountain Fruit in Chico, California.
 Their jams explode with pure fruit flavor and are lower in added sugar than many others.
 For wine, I used Merlot in this recipe, but other red wines will work.